Lemon-Juiced/micron/README.md

 # Micron (WIP)

-Micron is a lightweight interpreted programming language written in Rust, with file extension `.mcrn`.
+Micron is a lightweight interpreted programming language written in Rust.

 Additional library files are written in Ruby.